wooorm/is-alphanumerical/readme.md

 ## API

-This package exports the following identifier: `isAlphanumerical`.
+This package exports the identifier `isAlphanumerical`.
 There is no default export.

 ### `isAlphanumerical(character)`

-Check whether the given character code (`number`), or the character code at the first position (`string`), is alphanumerical.
+Check if the given code point (`number`), or the code point at the first index (`string`), is alphanumerical.

 ## Types

 This package is fully typed with [TypeScript][].
+It exports no additional types.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 It also works in Deno and modern browsers.

 ## Security